Bayesian Matrix Decomposition and Applications: Introduction and Background

-\begin{definition}[Basis and Dimension] A set of vectors $\{\ba_1, \ba_2, \ldots, \ba_m\}$ is called a basis of $\mathcal{V}$ if they are linearly independent and span $\mathcal{V}$.
-Every basis of a given subspace has the same number of vectors, and the number of vectors in any basis is called the dimension of the subspace $\mathcal{V}$.
-By convention, the subspace $\{\bzero\}$ is said to have a dimension of zero.
-Furthermore, every subspace of nonzero dimension has a basis that is orthogonal, i.e., the basis of a subspace can be chosen orthogonal. \end{definition}
+\begin{definition}[Basis and Dimension ] A set of vectors $\{\ba_1, \ba_2, \ldots, \ba_M\}$ is a \textit{basis} for a subspace $\mathcalV$ if the vectors are linearly independent and span $\mathcalV$.
+Every basis of a given subspace contains the same number of vectors; this number is called the \textit{dimension} of $\mathcalV$.
+By convention, the trivial subspace $\{\bzero\}$ has dimension zero.
+Furthermore, any subspace of positive dimension admits an orthogonal basis---that is, a basis in which all vectors are mutually orthogonal (see Definition~\ref{definition:orthogo_mat}). \end{definition}

-\begin{definition}[Column Space (Range)] If $\bA$ is an $m \times n$ real matrix, we define the column space (or range) of $\bA$ as the set spanned by its columns:
+\begin{definition}[Column Space (Range) ] For an $M\times N$ real matrix $\bA$, the \textit{column space} (or \textit{range}) of $\bA$ is the subspace of $\real^M$ spanned by its columns:

-And the row space of $\bA$ is the set spanned by its rows, which is equivalent to the column space of $\bA^\top$:
+The \textit{row space} of $\bA$ is the column space of $\bA^\top$:

 \end{definition}